patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 **NOTE:** The 422 error code communicates back to the client that the server understands the content type of the request  and the syntax is correct but was unable to process the data ([https://httpstatuses.com/422](https://httpstatuses.com/422)).

-To test this new route, stop and start your API (server.js) again and open the **Postman** app.
+To test this new route, stop and start your API (server.js) again and proceed to make the following request:

-Proceed to enter the following data:

 * Make sure **POST** is selected in the request type dropdown
 * In the address bar, type: "http://localhost:8080/api/register"
 * In the **Headers** tab, ensure that "Content-Type" is selected with a value of "application/json"
-* In the **Body** tab, ensure that "raw" is selected and copy and paste our information for user "bob" in the provided text area:
+* In the **Body** tab, copy and paste our information for user "bob" in the provided text area:

 ```json
 {